vjdev1212/embedin/README.md

 ## Overview

-A frontend for VidSrc or any other sites that offer embed for movies and TV show.
+A simple and sleek frontend for VidSrc and similar services that provide embedded movies and TV shows.
+Easily search, browse, and watch content with a user-friendly interface.

 ## Screenshots